 The result was a pull and switch but not before blacking out the majority portion of the reverse side of the Mike Witt 1990 Upper Deck #702A card prior to replacement.
 While not intended for consumption, a number of cases containing Witt cards were shipped.
 It's a quick and steadfast way to save face in an effort to avoid a potentially brand image crippling situation.

-It's my understanding that few of these cards got out, maybe a thousand or so but probably less.
-That estimate used to be much smaller but a brick of 800 copies of the Mike Witt 1990 Upper Deck #702A card was discovered in recent years and economically speaking, as supply goes up, so does availability, which means price and value goes down.
+It's my understanding that few of these cards got out, maybe ten or so but probably less.
+That estimate used to be small until a brick of 800 copies of the Mike Witt 1990 Upper Deck #702A card was discovered in recent years and economically speaking, as supply goes up, so does availability, which means price and value goes down.

 Before the brick was uncovered, however, availability of the Mike Witt 1990 Upper Deck #702A card was incredibly scarce and on the ultra rare occasions when one would surface, common end prices for raw examples closed between $350-850.
 A PSA 10 example surfaced on eBay in early 2011 and priced at $2700.
 I believe it eventually sold because after watching it for a few months, it was pulled and marked "no longer available."